ChazenLi/LongSeek/README.md

 This folder contains a minimal, trainable seq2seq Transformer for single-step forward (reactants -> products) and retro (products -> reactants) prediction.

+Due to the device 4060,  the most important part is the data cleaning and select this is also the exercise in this application of LLM in chem and bio, and this small TF got a good performance in new dataset( personally, in this 9M size maybe good)

 ## Requirements

 - Python 3.9+